 Southern State has a policy of disbursing aid after the official College Drop/Add Period.
-The institution must receive the results of the FAFSA, known as the SAR (Student Aid Report or results of the FAFSA), with an official Expected Family Contribution Number, known as EFC, with a processed date prior to a student's last day of enrollment within an academic year.
-Student loans or work study can not be awarded after student ceases to be enrolled at least 6 or 3 credit hours, respectively.
+The institution must receive the results of the FAFSA, known as the SAR (Student Aid Report or results of the FAFSA), with an official Student Aid Index, known as SAI, with a processed date prior to a student's last day of enrollment within an academic year.
+Student loans or work study can not be awarded after student ceases to be enrolled at least 6 credit hours.
 An otherwise eligible student who does not have a high school diploma or GED may NOT receive federal student aid.